Revised 18 September 2022

 Despite this ruling Galileo continued to defend heliocentrism, and in 1633 the Roman Inquisition found him ‘vehemently suspect of heresy’, sentencing him to indefinite imprisonment.
 Galileo was kept under house arrest until his death in 1642.

 Improvement to telescope design

 Galileo’s telescope could only magnify objects 30 times before the image became distorted.
 It also had a narrow field of view.
 In 1610 Johannes Kepler began investigations into the way that different combinations of lenses could work together to produce a magnified image.
-He invented a new type of telescope with a converging lens as the eyepiece This new design became known as the Keplerian telescope.
-It enables a higher magnification with less distortion than a Galilean telescope, although it produces an upside down image, which this doesn’t really matter for astronomy.
-Today the Galilean telescope design is only used in cheap low power binoculars.
+He invented a new type of telescope with a converging lens as the eyepiece This new design became known as the Keplerian telescope and enables a higher magnification with less distortion than the Galilean telescope, although it produces an upside down image, this doesn’t matter for astronomy!.
+Nowadays the Galilean telescope design is only used in low power binoculars.

 Keplerian telescope – image from Wikimedia Commons

 For these reasons the largest refractor used in professional astronomy is the one at Yerkes Observatory.
 It has an objective lens which is 1 metre in diameter.
 All telescopes larger than this are reflectors.
-Yerkes Observatory is based at Williams Bay, Wisconsin and it operated by the University of Chicago.
-Sadly, it is due to close this year after an impressive 120 year history.
+It is based at Williams Bay, Wisconsin and was operated by the University of Chicago until its closure in 2018

 Yerkes Observatory – Image from University of Chicago